GomatoX/sass-compiler/README.md

 ## Modes
 Available two compiling file detection modes:
 * Base path is editor project.
 * Tries to extract current path from editable file.
 It will check if **inputPath** value are in editable file path, and it will be reference point for compiling `Scss` file.
-Aslo it could be specified based on reference point with **outputPathExtracted**.
+Also it could be specified based on reference point with **outputPathExtracted**.

 ## Settings
 | Parameter           	| Description                                    	|